 M/s.
-Shanthala Enterprises was started in 1996 as a proprietorship firm, committed to provide its customers with quality products in a time bound manner.
-Shanthala Traders Pvt.
-Ltd. was incorporated in 2014 to do the business which was done in proprietary firm.
+Shanthala Traders - Prop.
+B. Manjunath, was started in 1996 as a proprietorship firm, committed to provide its customers with quality products in a time bound manner.
+We have incorporated Shanthala Traders Private Limited in 2014 and transferred entire business of M/s.
+Shanthala Traders, proprietary concern to the Company and business of M/s.
+Shanthala Traders, proprietary concern was discontinued.
 The Company strives to bring the best global products to its customers by providing last mile connectivity to large consumer product companies.